Waterlife: Exquisite Illustrations of Marine Creatures Based on Indian Folk Art

 By Maria Popova

 I’ve been a longtime fan of independent Indian publisher Tara Books, who for the past 16 years has been giving voice to marginalized art and literature through a commune of artists, writers, and designers collaborating on remarkable handmade books, including I Like Cats, Do!, and Tara’s crown jewel, The Night Life of Trees.
-But now comes what’s positively the most exquisite book I’ve ever held in my hands: Waterlife by artist Rambharos Jha, who explores the marine wonderland through vibrant Mithila art, a form of folk painting from Bihar in eastern India.
+But now comes what’s positively the most exquisite book I’ve ever held in my hands: Waterlife (public library) by artist Rambharos Jha, who explores the marine wonderland through vibrant Mithila art, a form of folk painting from Bihar in eastern India.

 I was born in the culture-rich district of Darbanga, in the Mithila region.
 But my father moved along with all of us to Madhubani, where he started work in a government-supported art and cultural project.
 This project sought to breathe new life into local art traditions and also to help artists earn a living.
 Since women had traditionally decorated walls and courtyards, they participated in this project in large numbers…